Courses Offered by the Program

 • MFD 361 Advanced Merchandising

-Prerequisite: MFD 304 with grade of C or better; and junior standing.
+Prerequisite: C grade or better in MFD 304; and junior standing.

 Special topics course in merchandising.
 Go beyond theoretical knowledge to gain a practical understanding of merchandising problems.